Orthomodular-Valued Models for Quantum Set Theory

-In the preceding section, we introduced the notion of generalized implications.
-In this section, we shall show that there are continuously many generalized implications other than the polynomially definable six generalized implications.
+\xsection{Non-polynomial implications in quantum logic.} In the preceding section, we introduced the notion of generalized implications.
+In this section, we shall show that there are continuously many generalized implications on the projection lattices of von Neumann algebras definable by the general structure of von Neumann algebras but not definable as an ortholattice polynomial.